Frequently Asked Questions

 Question: It seems like FPRF has funded swine/poultry/etc. nutrition research before.
 Why repeat it?

 Research, in general, is considered more legitimate if it’s been reproduced.
 It’s important to fund repeated research because the National Research Council (NRC), organized by the U.S. National Academy of Sciences, produces a guidebook on nutritional guidelines for an array of animals from horses to cats and they base it on published research.
 Rendered ingredients must be included in the NRC guidebook because most companies use this information to formulate animal diets so there must be published research the NRC can draw from.
 Each NRC guidebook is updated periodically because as common animal genetics evolve within a breed, nutrition needs occasionally change.
 Ingredient composition can also change over time.
 For example, renderers produce a more consistent quality product today than 25 years ago.

 Question: A lot of pet food research has already been done by pet food companies.
 Why is FPRF funding pet food research?

 Pet food companies do research within their company but don’t often publish or share the results since it’s private information.

 Question: Why does FPRF fund so many similar aquaculture projects?

-Although there are other associations supporting meat producers and poultry processors, FPRF and NRA are the only U.S. organizations that focus solely on rendering.
+Although there are other associations supporting meat producers and poultry processors, FPRF and NARA are the only U.S. organizations that focus solely on rendering.
 Nutrition research helps establish the benefits of using rendered products in animal diets.
 Research discoveries about the sustainability of rendering help reduce the environmental footprint of the entire animal agriculture food chain.
 Work to develop better plant capabilities, such as improving wastewater filtration or negating bad odors, benefits every rendering plant.
-Meat packers and poultry processors also benefit from research that helps our overseas partners increase demand and sell more rendered product.
+Meatpackers and poultry processors also benefit from research that helps our overseas partners increase demand and sell more rendered products.